cnvogelg/aman/README.md

 ## Installation

-The `aman` tool can be installed with
+The `aman` tool can be installed with (note the different name):

-    pip install aman
+    pip install amiman

 The only step missing is to tell `aman` where the Amiga NDK autodocs are
 located: